determined-ai/determined/docs/setup-cluster/on-prem/options/linux-packages.rst

       postgres=# CREATE DATABASE determined;
       postgres=# CREATE USER determined WITH ENCRYPTED PASSWORD 'determined-password';
       postgres=# GRANT ALL PRIVILEGES ON DATABASE determined TO determined;
+      postgres=# GRANT ALL ON SCHEMA public TO determined;

 Install the Determined Master and Agent
 =======================================